 At the end of the day, there is absolutely nothing to lose from simply applying.
-Worst case scenario, they will say, “no”.
-At that point, you can simply reply with “thank you for your consideration” and move on to the next opportunity.
-I’m so thankful that I applied, or I wouldn’t have had this great summer experience.
+Worst case scenario, they say, “No”.
+At that point, you can simply reply with “Thank you for your consideration” and move on to the next opportunity.
+I’m so thankful that I applied because if I hadn’t, I wouldn’t have had this great summer experience.

-Now that I am apart of WCC as an intern, I’m even more passionate about women’s reproductive health and wellness.
+Now that I am part of WCC as an intern, I’m even more passionate about women’s reproductive health and wellness.
 I am inspired daily by my colleagues who are pursuing medical school and masters of public health or nursing.
-I am blessed to be apart of a cohort of women who deeply care about health and wellness.
+I am blessed to be part of a cohort of women who deeply care about health and wellness.

-In summary, internships are supposed to be an experience that help you gain a strong foundation for your career and I am incredibly thankful to have the opportunity to build that foundation at the WCC.
-I hope my story serves as inspiration to any of you who are questioning whether or not you should apply, or what you will gain.
-Take a leap of faith, you won’t regret it.
+Internships are supposed to be an experience that help you gain a strong foundation for your career and I am incredibly thankful to have the opportunity to build that foundation at the WCC.
+I hope my story serves as an inspiration to any of you who are questioning whether or not you should apply, or what you will gain.
+Take a leap of faith — you won’t regret it.